Frequently Asked Questions About COVID-19

 How does COVID-19 spread?

-As with any viral respiratory illness, COVID-19 can spread from person to person through small respiratory droplets, which are dispersed when a person with the virus coughs or sneezes and are then inhaled by another person.
+As with any viral respiratory illness, COVID-19 can spread from person to person through small respiratory droplets, which are dispersed when a person with the virus coughs or sneezes and are then inhaled by another person or come in contact with their mouth, nose or eyes.
 These droplets can also land on objects and surfaces around the infected person.
 Other people then catch the virus by touching these objects or surfaces, then touching their eyes, nose or mouth.

 How do I protect myself from getting COVID-19?

 There is currently no vaccine to prevent COVID-19.
-The best way to prevent the spread of germs is proper hand hygiene and cough etiquette.
+The best way to prevent the spread of germs is making, social distancing and proper hand hygiene and cough etiquette.
 Below are some other tips:

 - Avoid close contact with people who are sick.